mannaudur/MinCE/New code/shortTODO.md

             - Next up we choose member 5 as focus_member and choose vector [1,0,1,0,1].
             - Now we've chosen two vectors for member 3, neither of which discerns it from member 1.
             - For larger cliques, the possibility of this number reaching 10 is not out of the question.
+        - I've fixed this with a final pass, distinguishing between all members if possible.

 #### Next up:
     - I need to create a new program which takes in all .sequence files + old index file and: